kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 How do we split up our weights and run all the computations we need?
 We have to pay some latency to communicate between the models — when does it occur, how often and how much?

-We will assume tensor parallel (also sometimes [poorly] dubbed model parallel) where we will split down the middle of the model.
+We will assume tensor parallel (model parallel) where we will split down the middle of the model.
 Each accelerator will execute as much as it can with its shards of the weights and will communicate whenever synchronisation is required.
 A more naive way is pipeline parallel, where each GPU will hold onto a fraction of the layers.
 This does successfully even out the weight loading cost, but has the obvious silly that all but one GPU will be idling!
-In training you could pipeline through it (as the first batch moves onto the next GPU, start on a new batch on the first GPU) but it doesn't work out for sampling.
+In training you could pipeline through it (as the first batch moves onto the next GPU, start on a new batch on the first GPU) but it doesn't work out for a single sample request (though you could still do it for multiple requests).
+Pipeline also doesn't exhaust the memory bandwidth, which is actually ok if you're flops bound anyway.
 The only place where pipeline parallel does better is communications.
 A pipeline parallel model would communicate \\(d_\text{model}\\) per accelerator, while a model parallel does \\(N\cdot d_\text{model}\\) per layer where \\(N\\) is the number of accelerators.

 Here we introduce the last constant for our [A100 GPUs](https://www.nvidia.com/content/dam/en-zz/Solutions/Data-Center/a100/pdf/a100-80gb-datasheet-update-nvidia-us-1521051-r2-web.pdf) which is a communication bandwith of 300GB/s.
 The doc marks it as 600GB/s because Nvidia is adding up 300GB/s into each chip and 300GB/s out simultaneously rather than using a bidirectional number (which will be more intuitive for our calculations).

 ![](../img/arithmetic_transformers/mp.png)

-In this diagram, we start at the yellow where we insert our token embeddings into the bottom on the model.
+In this diagram, we start by following the yellow brick road where we insert our token embeddings into the bottom of the model.
 The purple boxes outline how our weights would be split across the accelerators, and we work with an extremely tiny model so we can draw everything to scale.
 A general idea is that if we have two matrices \\(X\\) and \\(Y\\) we can shard both of them and multiply the shards.
 This doesn't actually complete the matmul of \\(X\cdot Y\\), and an easy way to tell (other than our ability to multiply matrices) is that if we concatenated the result of multiplying the shards, we get too big of a matrix.
 Instead, we would want to communicate, compute a shard sum, communicate that sum back out and then concatenate for the output of \\(X \cdot Y\\).

 For attention the parallelism is intuitive from the fact that we have multiple heads.
 We go through most of the attention layer without communication because our attention heads are concatenated to multiply by \\(W_o\\).
 After we multiply by \\(v\\), we multiply the result by our shard of \\(W_o\\) to get a shard of \\(o_s \in \mathbb{R}^{d_\text{model}\times n_\text{heads}/N}\\).
 Then each accelerator will communicate its own shard to all the others, and all the others will communicate their shards back.
 This is \\((N-1)d_\text{model}/N\\) of comms cost.
 Each accelerator will do an even share of the addition to get the output project, then do the same communication they did last time and the individual hosts will do the concatenation (which is instant).

 The MLP layer is by nature very similar!
 Just like we have \\(W_o\\) to project our multi-headed attention results back down to a vector of length \\(d_\text{model}\\), we have \\(W_1\in \mathbb{R}^{4\times d_\text{model}}\\) and \\(W_2\in \mathbb{R}^{d_\text{model}\times 4}\\).
 The same two communications are done at the end of the MLP.

-There are some things missed like LayerNorm (which is a linear operation, easy to shard) or ReLU that all don't incur communication cost.
+There are some things missed like layernorm which does another lil communication of a scalar.
 Ultimately we do \\(4 \cdot (N - 1)d_\text{model}/N\\) bytes of communication.
 ### latency calculations
 We've discussed the capacity fairly thoroughly, mapped out comms in the model parallelism section and discussed general compute steps.